Research on CBD and Perimenopause Anxiety

 This wasn't a fearfulness but an overwhelming panic-like response.

-There were signs of it the few years before.
+There were signs of it a few years before.

 A panic attack at a PTO meeting.
 Another weird response with a nurse at a doctor's office (would become full-blown white coat syndrome).